Frequently Asked Questions

 Where do students go after Tilden?

-Our graduates have been accepted and welcomed at almost every private and parochial middle school in the area.
-Some also opt to go to public schools, often in the AP programs.
+Our graduates have been accepted and welcomed at every private and parochial middle school in the area.
+Some also opt to go to public schools, often in the Highly Capable Cohort programs.

 How many minority students do you have?